API-Skeletons/laravel-hal/links.rst

 =====

 HAL defines two specific structures:  ``_links`` and ``_embedded``.
-This document discusses using links, self referential links, and related links.
+This document discusses using links, self referential links, related links, and complex links.
 For pagination links see `collections <collections.html>`_.

 Links are URLs to URL resources (not to be confused with a HAL resourcee class).
 You may create any number of uniquely named links for each HAL